Open and connecting communication

 > A lot of people have trouble sharing their point of view, especially if they feel it's a minority vote.

 > People are often very afraid of damaging relationships by speaking freely.
-As a result, negativity disappears under the waterline, which can then later cause - sometimes great - damage.
+As a result, negativity disappears under the waterline, which can then later do - sometimes great - damage.

 In this performance, we explore what can go wrong and what causes it.
 We explore how to speak and listen effectively and authentically.